GlitcherOG/Project-Mcomm/README.md

 - Fix Having to DQUE to leave room (Probably due to an issue with vc)
 - Mcomm Buddy for server commands
 - Fix Passwords
-- Last 5 messages queue for rooms
 - Fix Title on rooms as it doesnt seem to be appearing
 - Ensure user cant message,block,challange,report self
 - Tunneling Service (Temp Hide IPs as well)
+- PAL and NTSC Prefix for accounts

 # Todo Discord Bot
 - Discord bot able to send messages in game and to rooms